-Tsukiji Fish Market is the largest fish market in the world with a workforce of 60,000 driving the sale of over 2 million kilograms of fish every day.
-The tuna auction after New Year is the focus of considerable media attention, and the first fish to be auctioned exchanges hands for ludicrous sums as wealthy individuals try to outbid each other for the kudos.
+Until its relocation in 2018, Tsukiji Fish Market was the largest fish market in the world with a workforce of 60,000 driving the sale of over 2 million kilograms of fish every day.
+The tuna auction after New Year was the focus of considerable media attention, and the first fish to be auctioned exchanges hands for ludicrous sums as wealthy individuals try to outbid each other for the kudos.
 Kimura Kiyoshi, owner of the Sushi-Zanmai restaurant chain, has been the one to carve the prize tuna for the last several years.
 He set the record for the most ever paid in 2013 when he purchased a 222kg bluefin tuna for ¥155.4 million ($1.5 million).

 Tsukiji, like much of the surrounding area, is built on land reclaimed from the Sumida River delta.
 It is synonymous with Tsukiji Fish Market, the presence of which is a result of the Great Kanto earthquake of 1923.
 This claimed the fish market in Nihombashi and a decision was made to rebuild in Tsukiji.
 The market that stands today was completed in 1935.